Los Angeles Violent Crimes Lawyer

 - Mutual Combat: The other party consented to fight.
 This is a rare defense, but it is possible.
 For instance, prizefighters and other professional combatants can be covered under this defense.

 Many other possible defense scenarios may exist for your case.
 It all depends on the charges and the circumstances.
-Consult with Manshoory Law Group for a full analysis of your case and development of a defense strategy.
+Consult with a Los Angeles violent crime lawyer at Manshoory Law Group for a full analysis of your case and the development of a defense strategy.

 Talk to a Los Angeles Violent Crimes Defense Lawyer for Free